Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/ad-apps/inferno-test-app-registration.md

     - Microsoft Graph (Application) - Applicable only for B2C.
         - Application.Read.All
         - DelegatedPermissionGrant.ReadWrite.All
-1. Grant admin consent for app permissions.
+1. If you have opted for Smart on FHIR with B2C then Grant admin consent for app permissions.
 1. Generate a secret for this application.
 Save this secret and the client id for testing *1.
 Standalone Patient App*.
 1. If you have opted for Microsoft Entra ID, then follow all instructions on [this page](./set-fhir-user-mapping.md) to enable mapping the `fhirUser` to the identity token.